caspian311/game-engine-py/README.md

 I'm really enjoying being in Vim again.
 Just a good editor.

 Anyways - it's all about having fun with it.
 And so far, it's doing that for me. :)

+### Design patters

+So I started out with just a simple loop over a custom iterator that generated Turns and the turn was either the player's turn or the baddies turn.
+That was fine enough to start with.
+But when I created a screen with a GUI that had to run in its own thread, I had to adjust things a bit.
+I went with a Command pattern (no strict adherance to true design patters so don't come at me for that).
+The commands can be executed to change the game's state.
+I also have a global Data structure that keeps track of that state.
+And finally, I created a background thread that moves things along.
+And this is where things start to get interesting.
+What does moving things along look like?
+Right now?
+It's just battle after battle until you die.
+At some point, I want to do more than just battle, but also explore.
+Which could give rise to other things like inventory as well as occassional fights and maybe even a boss fight at the end.
+And what is the end?
+End of the level?
+End of the dungeon?
+Should these players persist?
+All good questions that I toy with but take one thing at a time.

+The commands also give me the ability to write unit tests around stuff.
+Especially given the global state of the data which gives a clear result of the command's execution.
+So tests are there.
+No end-to-end tests cause I don't want to write a screen reader for this.